steve12345585/SnipeOffice/solenv/README.md

 - `gbuild/`

-    implementation of the LibreOffice build system
+    implementation of the SnipeOffice build system
     See `gbuild/README` for more info.

 - `gdb/`